 Environmental noise happens when people talk, watch TV, play party music, or snore within earshot of somebody trying to catch some shut-eye.
 Environmental noise has been scientifically demonstrated to decrease sleep intensity, increase stress hormone secretion, reduce cognitive performance, increase tiredness, and may be a long-term risk factor of high blood pressure and heart disease. . .
 White noise refers to sound that contains frequencies with equal intensities.
 In layman’s term, white noise produces an even, consistent sound that is effective at drowning out disruptive noises that interfere with the quality of sleep.
 People who rely on the sound emitted by their fan or essential oil diffuser to fall asleep at night are utilizing white noise.

 I have utilized white noise for years.
 It’s free and works brilliantly.
-No more hating on your housemates and neighbors for being loud at night.
+No more hating on your housemates and neighbors for being loud and obnoxious at night.

 7. Practice Meditation Before Bed